 What projects are you working on now?
 The best way to learn about the work in my lab is to read some of our recent papers.
 There is also a lot of info on my blog, web page, twitter account, ResearchGate profile, etc. What we will be doing over the next few years will largely be determined by what the students in my lab chose to work on, but generally, we work on marine ecology and conservation, mainly impacts of ocean warming and some aspects of fishing and fisheries management in the Caribbean.
 I am also very interested in metabolic scaling and biodiversity.
 The projects you would be working on would be up to you.
 I don’t hand out / assign canned projects to students, although I share ideas for projects with them and in some cases they would collaborate with me on work I am doing.

 What is your advising/mentoring philosophy?
 I try to be adaptable to student needs and goals – some students want a lot of input and guidance, others are very independent.
 I have an open door policy and interact with students fairly regularly, usually weekly, and sometimes daily.
 Although, generally I think I am becoming a more hands-off advisor.
 I certainly don’t micromanage students.
 I have very high expectations in terms of work ethic and work output, i.e., publications.
 In my view, if it isn’t published, it isn’t science (because peer review is a fundamental part of the scientific process).
 I treat students like the colleagues they are and not as underlings/minions, i.e., as peer scientists (hence the expectation to publish their work).
 I don’t usually set deadlines, but I will apply pressure if students are not making progress on their research (especially in writing/submitting/revising papers).

 How long does it take to get a PhD at UNC?
 Ideally and normally 4-5 years.
 But that’s largely up to the student.

 Are you supportive of students targeting non-academic track careers?
-Of course.
-Many of my former students are work for NGOs, in government, etc.
+Yes!
+Many of my former students work for NGOs, in government, etc.